-Home > Knowledge Base > Essay Writing Guidelines > How to Structure an Essay Paragraph – Steps with Examples
+Home > Knowledge Base > Essay Writing Guidelines > How to Structure an Essay Paragraph – A Step-By-Step Guide

-How to Structure an Essay Paragraph – Steps with Examples
+How to Structure an Essay Paragraph – A Step-By-Step Guide

 The essay body paragraph is where you present evidence, quotes, phrases, facts, and other information to back your main argument.
 You must make a logical and relevant point in each of your essay’s paragraphs.